Project By

 Environmental Impact

 SCI for AI directly addresses the growing carbon footprint of AI systems by providing metrics that incentivize real reductions rather than offsets.
-The specification reveals hidden impacts in data preparation and training that often dwarf inference costs, encouraging practices like model optimization, efficient architectures, and carbon-aware computing.
-This comprehensive approach could significantly reduce AI-related emissions by enabling informed choices about when, where, and how AI systems operate.
+The specification reveals the full picture of AI emissions, from data preparation through training to inference, exposing impacts in early stages that often dwarf inference costs.
+This visibility encourages practices like model optimization, efficient architectures, and carbon-aware computing that significantly reduce AI-related emissions by enabling informed choices about when, where, and how AI systems operate.

 Understanding AI's Carbon Lifecycle